mozilla/multipreffer/README.md

 # Multipreffer

-Allows defining a set of prefs per SHIELD cohort, and sets them at install and cleans them up upon uninstall.
+- Allows defining a set of prefs per SHIELD cohort, and sets them at install and cleans them up upon uninstall.
-User-modifications to prefs are respected.
-If any of the prefs to be touched have user-set values, the entire set is ignored.
+- User-modifications to prefs are respected:
+  - If any of the prefs to be touched have user-set values, the entire set is ignored.
-At uninstall, any individual prefs whose values have been user-changed since install are left alone.
+  - At uninstall, any individual prefs whose values have been user-changed since install are left alone.
+- The pref changes are resilient to changes in default values after an update: i.e. the requested values are kept after update, and the new defaults are respected during cleanup at uninstall-time.

 The prefs to be set should be defined in src/variations.json, following this scheme: